Copying a content item

 2. Select Schedule / Schedule & close on the edit page for the copy.

-To learn more about scheduled publication in Pangea CMS, see the following article:
+To learn more about scheduled publication in Pangea CMS, see Schedule publication.

 Find copies

-On the main Search page in Pangea CMS, the following rules apply:
+On the Search page in Pangea CMS, the following rules apply:

 • Copies: All copies are marked with the 'Copy' chip.
 This chip signals that the item is a copy of another item.